 I’ve been playing a lot of incomplete and glitchy games lately, from Radical Heights to Far Cry 2.
 Their messy imperfections often annoy players looking for sleek and polished experiences where everything runs smoothly but I find unfinished textures and falling out of bounds is strangely beautiful.

 PlayerUnknown Battleground’s upcoming map, Savage, returned to experimental test servers yesterday with a new coat of paint.
 In addition to adding more buildings and new textures, the update brings incredibly loud and annoying doors to the starting area.

-Today on Highlight Reel we have grenade tosses, trap rooms, flick shots and much more!
+Today on Highlight Reel we have impressive outpost captures, nautical glitches, sad graves, and much more!

 There’s no shortage of battle royale-style games to sate my need to drop onto an island and fight to be last man standing.
 Yet I can’t help think about the one thing so many are lacking: an arena that wants to kill me as bad as the other players do.

 PlayerUnknown Battlegrounds’ new event, War, turns the battle royale game into a regular multiplayer shooter full of large teams and quick respawns.
 It’s loud, messy, and a damn good time.